You’ve just completed this wonderful decade-long photography project and you want to show it off to the world. How do you do this?

 - a resume

-- a CD with a few specifically sized images (most venues give guidelines)
+- a link or downloadable file of a few specifically sized images (most venues give guidelines)

 The artist’s statement should be clear and concise.
 It will answer questions before the venue committee should even ask.
 I sometimes use the who-what-when-where-why method to write my proposals.
 But don’t get caught up in the details.
 The proposal is usually one page.